-We conclude with Figure 2, which depicts the popularity changes per database category9 (i.e., data model) over time, starting from 2013.
-In Figure 2, we observe that graph databases rise in popularity and are thus highly relevant.
+We conclude with Figure 2, which depicts the change in popularity per database category 15 (i.e., data model) over time, starting from 2013.
+Despite the fact that the popularity of graph databases dropped in 2023, Figure 2 shows that graph databases are highly relevant.